Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 eg for '+' operator \_\_add\_\_() can be defined inside a class and the functionality is change will reflect to the instance.

 ### Abstraction
 Hiding internal details and showing only functionality.
-Such as importing from a module and using a function inside your class's method using decorator.
+Such as importing from a module and using that function in current module.

 ### Extras